-In our new series featuring the design and technical aspects of our bluetooth earbuds, headphones, and speaker, we speak with members of our product team to learn more about what goes into the engineering of our premium audio products.
+In our series featuring the design and technical aspects of our bluetooth earbuds, headphones, and speaker, we speak with members of our product team to learn more about what goes into the engineering of our premium audio products.

 So why beryllium?

 “When designing the transducers that play a pivotal role in our headphones and earphones, we want the right combination of weight and stiffness/rigidity”, Thomas Wilson, Director of Product Design, explains.
 “Headphones and earphones with a light but stiff diaphragm allow you to reproduce sound more accurately.
 Essentially, you want it to act like a piston.
 If it’s not stiff enough, it’s going to flex and distort—and that translates to distortions in sound.
 And if it’s not light enough, it’s going to have a hard time moving back and forth fast enough to produce the frequencies that we want our headphones and earphones to produce.”